zohaibkhan90/prime-number-generator-server/README.md

 			Once Jar file is created, go to the ./target/ directory where Jar file was created and run following command: java -jar PrimeNumberGenerator.jar
 		        Once it is deployed successfully (will take about 2,3 seconds), you can consume services on localhost:8080.

+* Application Guide

     For detail of Services usage, please follow this [Document](https://docs.google.com/document/d/10pnOuvkHB0UhLehOBRbV1PZygk2hhE7VcNI54WG4pSE)
 ### Who do I talk to? ###

 * Repo owner or admin